 Posted by: Hilbert Mayer

 2020 Mexican Open – Tennis action intensifies with the 2020 Mexican Open on February 24-29 at Princess Mundo Imperial in the Mexican city of Acapulco.
-The competition, also known as the Abierto Mexicano Telcel presentado por HSBC due to sponsorship reasons, is the 27th staging of the event with 32 netters taking part in the main draw.
+This 27th staging of the event has 32 netters taking part in the main draw.
 The USD1.845-million tournament is part of the ATP World Tour 500 series.
-Australian Nick Kyrgios is the defending champion of the tournament and will attempt to make it two in a row in Acapulco.
-However, he will have his hands full with five higher-seeded netters, led by world number two and top seed Rafael Nadal, competing in the event.
+Australian Nick Kyrgios is the defending champion of the tournament.
+He will attempt to make it two in a row in Acapulco.
+The competition will be led by world number two and top seed Rafael Nadal, competing in the event.
 ATP Tour betting sites favor the Spanish tennis star Nadal to dominate in the hardcourt tournament.

 2020 Mexican Open Betting Information

 *Rankings as of February 17, 2020

 The following gained wildcard berths into the main draw